jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.3.5 EuclideanAllocation

-Assigns grid cells in the output raster the value of the nearest target cell in the input image, measured by the Shih and Wu (2004) Euclidean distance transform.
+This tool assigns grid cells in the output image the value of the nearest target cell in the input image, measured by the Euclidean distance (i.e. straight-line distance).
+Thus, `EuclideanAllocation` essentially creates the Voronoi diagram for a set of target cells.
+Target cells are all non-zero, non-NoData grid cells in the input image.
+Distances are calculated using the same efficient algorithm (Shih and Wu, 2003) as the `EuclideanDistance` tool.

+*Reference*:
+s
+Shih FY and Wu Y-T (2004), Fast Euclidean distance transformation in two scans using a 3 x 3 neighborhood, *Computer Vision and Image Understanding*, 93: 195-205.

+*See Also*:

+`EuclideanDistance`, `VoronoiDiagram`, `CostAllocation`

 *Parameters*: